Basketball Isolation Plays

 Pros Of Isolation Plays

-- Your best player, who you trust to execute the shot, gets the ball.
+- Your best player, who you trust to make shots, gets the ball.

 - You control the pace of the defense by making it a one-on-one situation.